thenexthub/Codira/tools/SourceKit/docs/Protocol.md

 ## Simple Class Mangling

-SourceKit is capable of "mangling" Swift class names.
+SourceKit is capable of "mangling" Codira class names.
 In other words, it's capable of taking the human-readable `UIKit.ViewController` as input and returning the symbol `_TtC5UIKit14ViewController`.

 ### Request